sridharmanohar/Design-Patterns/Spring-Running-Notes.md

 2. Say, an entity User has two collections being loaded with @OneToMany and @ManyToMany (two Lists<>), then hibernate throws this exception.
 3. And, as far as I know, this also happens only when the fetch option is eager, I think, not sure though.
 4. Way to get around this is to use Set instead of Collection/Set.
+5. Since Lists are generally needed to iterate over them in the view, and using multiple Lists with Eager fetch will lead to this exception, I have used FetchMode.SUBSELECT to overcome this problem.
+6. not very sure about the implications of using a SUBSELECT, need more analysis done on this.

 ## @PathVariable
 1. This is part of Spring web annot.